Three original Rife Machines have been found. Find out how they really worked by reading:

 Rife: “The ray tube is a partially directional antenna.”

 One interesting fact worth noting is the ray tubes that do not use the internal electrodes, like the Phanotron ray tube, have a higher field strength reading which indicates a greater output.
 These ray tubes use copper collars or wire wrapping around the ray tube.
-These ray tubes also last longer because the gas inside the ray tube does not get contaminated.
+Ray tubes which use this method also last longer because the gas inside the ray tube does not get contaminated.
 The contamination comes from the internal metal electrodes.
 Over time the metal from the internal electrodes comes off and slowly contaminates the gas.
 It will also deposit on the inside of the glass making the ray tube go dark.

 In the photo, shown below, you can see how the ray tube has darkened.
 The main reason Dr. Rife used the helium gas was due to the fact that it took longer for this darkening to take place.
 But no matter what gas was used the ray tubes would eventually darken.
 Today with the ray tubes that do not have the internal electrodes we can use any of the noble gases (Helium, Argon, Neon, etc.) that Dr. Rife used without worrying about any contamination.
 These ray tubes can last for more than 10 to 15 years without ever needing to be re-gassed.